torressa/cspy/README.md

 python3 -m unittest
 ```

+Please make sure that the python package cspy is not already installed in your machine.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.